inner-outer-space/nyc-collisions-analytics/README.md

 Collision Data Ingestion
   - Collision data is retrieved from the REST API on a monthly basis.
   - Requests are made in batches until the full month of data has been retrieved (typically 2-3 requests/ mos).
-  - Raw data is then written to the GCP bucket and exposed to BigQuery as an external table.  <br/>
+  - Raw data is then written to the GCP bucket.  <br/>

 Weather Data Ingestion
   - Because the weather dataset isn't publicly accessible, it was retrieved from the REST API and saved to CSV within this repository.
 This was done for reproducibility purposes using a Python script found in the /scripts folder.